New Haven Coliseum: Demolition

 Actual demolition work began in late October 2005 with removal of most of the arena area.
 At 7:50 a.m. on January 20, 2007, after years of wrangling and delay, the Coliseum was finally imploded, using more than 2,000 pounds of explosive.
 It was said that the implosion could be heard all the way to Meriden and Northford.
 As it came down, a massive cloud of dust and smoke covered the surrounding area, but blew away quickly toward the shoreline.
 Upwards of 20,000 people watched from the nearby Temple Street Garage and other buildings, and residents of nearby apartments were evacuated.
 The two helical ramps were not imploded, and were subsequently destroyed by conventional methods.

 The city has tentative plans to replace the Coliseum with a new downtown/Long Wharf redevelopment plan, including a relocated Long Wharf Theatre and a new campus for Gateway Community College.

 A temporary 400-space parking lot opened on the former Coliseum site on December 4, 2007, but plans are advancing to redevelop the site with a hotel, hundreds of housing units and approximately 40000 sqft of commercial space.
 The master developer, LiveWorkLearnPlay had the project approved in 2013, but construction has been delayed due to cost issues related to the moving of utilities and conflicts related to planned highway improvements.

-On January 12, 2009 the Knights of Columbus filed a lawsuit against the City of New Haven, Stamford Wrecking Company and Demolition Dynamics Company.
+On January 12, 2009, the Knights of Columbus filed a lawsuit against the City of New Haven, Stamford Wrecking Company and Demolition Dynamics Company.
 The lawsuit seeks repayment for damages incurred to the Knights of Columbus Building and Knights of Columbus Museum across the street from the Coliseum.

 After demolition

 A poster archiving all concerts held at the Coliseum was installed on the parking lot, on March 4, 2021.
 It was a commemoration of the Coliseum and rock 'n roll culture.

+In 2024, Anthem Square 10: a luxury low-rise residential building was constructed on the site of the Coliseum and opened that same year.